Rammus Jungle Season 6

 Blue smite/ Stalker's Blade- good for ganking lanes, lacks utility in late game compared to red smite

-Aight so this new thing is freaking beastly and a gift to all tank junglers in patch 5.22.
-This formally juggernaut enchant now gives a built in sunfire cape, still great early health, as well as 25% bonus health which is great to scale into late game with.
+Aight so this new (old now) thing is freaking beastly and a gift to all tank junglers in patch 5.22.
+This formally juggernaut enchant now gives a built in sunfire cape, still great early health, as well as 15% bonus health which is great to scale into late game with.

-Shortly after getting your rangers or stalkers i would highly recommend rushing Bami's Cinder asap. it boosts your clear speed and adds a bit more damage in early scraps as well.
+Shortly after getting your base jungle item i would highly recommend rushing Bami's Cinder asap. it boosts your clear speed and adds a bit more damage in early scraps as well.
 Overall i think this a bennificial item to all tank junglers from 5.22 onwards.

 In season 7 red and blue buffs spawn significantly earlier than before (by 7 seconds), which doesn't seem too significant but with a decent leash you can be finished with the first camp in that amount of time.